bcneng/website/coc/README.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+## Unacceptable Behavior

+* Conduct or speech which might be considered sexist, racist, homophobic, transphobic,   ableist or otherwise discriminatory or offensive in nature.
+  - Do not use unwelcome, suggestive, derogatory or inappropriate nicknames or terms.
+  - Do not show disrespect towards others.
+(Jokes, innuendo, dismissive attitudes.)
 * Trolling, insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
+* Public or private harassment.
+Please read the [Citizen Code of Conduct][citizen-coc] for how we interpret harassment.
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Violence, threats of violence or violent language.

 ## Our Responsibilities